ajmalbabu/unicorn-master/README.md

 2. Add mechanism to close old/unused actors in each generate re-submission.
 3. Remove default serializers in AKKA.
 4. When flight event is published to Kafka and if Kafka is not running at that time, it is blokcing the REST request.
 5. TODO Assign a thread-pool for Kafka listeners and use threads from there instead of using random threads.
+FlightEventListener.java